mrdandelion6/Insane-Pong/README.md

 # [faisals.me](http://faisals.me)

 A website I made using HTML, CSS, and Javascript as a place to introduce myself informally.
 This site also features a very interactive pong game with several different views, modes, and features!
-Employers who are interested in seeing my professional website should visit here, [faisals.ca](https://faisals.ca) (repo link: [LINK](#)).
+Employers who are interested in seeing my professional website should visit here: [faisals.ca](https://faisals.ca) (repo link: [LINK](#)).

 ## Content